pratyushkumarmishra02/100-Days-DSA-Challenge-/Day-1/README.md

 \### ✅ Next Goal:

-I will continue the some new quest according to the array
+I will continue the same new quest according to the array as well as string